Logo Voyage

 You can check the original Wikivoyage article Here

 Sometimes other modes of transport may be involved.
-For example, you can land at Hong Kong airport and take a coach or ferry to either Macau or mainland China without going through procedures to enter Hong Kong.
+For example, you can land in Hong Kong and take a coach or ferry to either Macau or mainland China without going through border formalities for Hong Kong.

 Some countries, notably the United States, do not allow sterile transit at all.
 Canada generally does not allow it, though there are a few limited exceptions for people flying between Asia and the US.
 Most other countries allow it, but it is usually available only at specific airports and often not for all passports or for all combinations of flights.